I decided to pay for Instagram and Facebook—and they became worse

 How is it now in 2023?

-However, I was not wondering, a bit over one year later – now there is more data available, and have the number for 2020 (2021, which is available now as well) been going as projected by this very simple model?
+However, I was now wondering: a bit over one year later, there is now more data available, and the numbers for 2020 and 2021.
+How have the projections held up by this very simple model?

 The answer is both better and worse.